EpicCodeWizard/EpicCodeWizard/README.md

 ## Hi there!
-I am Sarvesh Madullapalli, a full-stack with proficiency in Python, Typescript, and Java.
-I can also work with Rust and SQL.
+I am Sarvesh Madullapalli, a full-stack developer with proficiency in Python, Typescript, and Java.
+I also work with Rust and SQL for a few projects.
 I've won over 20 hackathons and have dabbled in many different things, from frontend to backend to more recently, hardware.
 You can learn more about me here (WIP): [https://epiccodewizard.me/](https://epiccodewizard.me/).

 ## Current Projects:
 - ScreenExtend: A cross-platform desktop-extension solution that transforms any device into a second monitor, instantly expanding your workspace.
 Check out the [website](https://screenextend.app/) or [git repo](https://github.com/ScreenExtend).